-Little Fork is a grass-based, multi-species livestock operation currently producing eggs, broilers, pork, lamb, and beef in Boundary Country near Greenwood, BC.
+Little Fork is a grass-based, multi-species livestock operation currently producing eggs, broilers, pork, lamb, goat and beef in Boundary Country near Greenwood, BC.

 We get excited about looking at problems in fresh ways and applying resilient and sustainable solutions.
 We believe the best solution to any problem is context-based and almost always a blend of old-school know-how, appropriate technology, and replicating natural patterns.
 Often, we discover the problem isn't really a problem at all but rather a new opportunity.
 It could have been any other activity, but ranching is simply our chosen venue to act out this mission.

 Although we are attracted to labels and categories such as: holistic management, permaculture, beyond-organic, local, sustainable, ethically raised, all-natural etc, we prefer to sum it all up by calling ourselves common sense ranchers.
 If ranching in a way that is good for the animal, the soil, the water, our customers, and ourselves, is not common sense than we do not know what is.

 Grow nutrient-dense, clean meat at a fair price.
 We grow our livestock slowly, focusing on a quality life which results in quality meat.
 Stand-by for a full blog post on the health benefits of eating grass-fed and pastured meats, but suffice it to say it boils down (hopefully not literally) to quality not quantity.
 We feel so strongly about this that we insist that ourselves and our customers eat less meat!
 Fewer and smaller servings of nutrient-dense meat is preferred to the "more-is-better" mindset.